Allison Brooks: Later life

 In 1966, at Edwards Air Force Base, Brooks was the first to fly an experimental device attached to an HC-130H called the Fulton surface-to-air recovery system.
 This demonstrated the effectiveness of recovering personnel on the ground if they could launch a helium-filled balloon.
 The balloon tether cable was snatched by the V-shaped apparatus which was mounted on the nose of the aircraft.

 Brooks assumed duty as deputy director for inspection services, Office of the Assistant Secretary of Defense (Administration), Washington, D.C., in April 1970.
 He retired from active duty on July 1, 1971.

-His military decorations include the Legion of Merit with oak leaf cluster, Distinguished Flying Cross (United States) with two oak leaf clusters, Air Medal with eight oak leaf clusters, Soldier's Medal, Bronze Star, Small Arms Expert Marksmanship Ribbon, and French Croix de Guerre.
+His military decorations include the Legion of Merit with oak leaf cluster, Distinguished Flying Cross with two oak leaf clusters, Air Medal with eight oak leaf clusters, Soldier's Medal, Bronze Star, Small Arms Expert Marksmanship Ribbon, and French Croix de Guerre.
 He was promoted to the temporary grade of major general effective February 24, 1970, with date of rank on August 10, 1965.

 In 2002, General Brooks was interviewed on the subject of whether President Franklin D. Roosevelt should have ordered the bombing of the Nazi death camps during World War II.

 General Brooks died in Sequim, Washington, on December 9, 2006.